Articles can be created and edited by TeamDynamix technicians with access to the knowledge base (KB).

 PDFs and Attaching Files

 Attach associated files such as PDFs to articles.
 Make sure all PDFs are ADA accessible.
+See Making Accessible Documents for information on creating accessible PDFs.

 Attach a file to a knowledge base article or service description